prototypefund/Digital_Bargeld-docs/api-bank.rst

   }

-This API provides programmatic withdrawing of cash via Taler.
-It will trigger a wire transfer from the client's bank account to the exchange's.
+This API provides programmatic withdrawal of cash via Taler to all the users registered at the bank.
+It triggers a wire transfer from the client bank account to the exchange's.

 .. _bank-register:
 .. http:post:: /taler/withdraw